flux-framework/rfc/spec_27.rst

 =====

-Before any other RPCs are sent to the job manager, the scheduler SHALL send an empty request to ``job-manager.sched-hello`` with the FLUX_MSGFLAG_STREAMING flag set.
+Before any other RPCs are sent to the job manager, the scheduler SHALL send a request to ``job-manager.sched-hello`` with the FLUX_MSGFLAG_STREAMING flag set.
+The request payload SHALL either be empty or consist of a JSON object with the following OPTIONAL keys:

+partial-ok
+  (boolean) The scheduler SHALL set this flag to ``true`` if it can handle the ``free`` key in hello responses.
+That is, it can process jobs with partially released resource sets.
+If this key is missing it SHALL be interpreted as ``false``.

 The job manager SHALL send one response message for each job with allocated resources.
-Each response payload SHALL consist of a JSON object with the following REQUIRED
+Each response payload SHALL consist of a JSON object with the following REQUIRED keys:
-keys:

 id
   (integer) job ID